 Debts under $10,000

-If your debt is under $10,000, you cannot recover any of the fees we charge you unless there are exceptional circumstances.
-Such cases are very rare.
-This rule applies even if your contract says you are entitled to be indemnified for legal costs.
+If your debt is under $10,000, you ordinarily cannot recover any of the fees we charge you unless there are exceptional circumstances.
+This rule usually applies even if your contract says you are entitled to be reimbursed by your debtor for legal costs.

 You are entitled to recover most of your disbursements and some of the legal costs you incur in enforcing any judgment you obtain (for example, for means inquiries and property seizure and sale orders).